FlotterCodername/superelixier-updater/README.md

 ## Planned

-- Running detection: Skip apps that have opened files
 - History: Make number/age of kept backups configurable.
 - Patterns: Replace user-facing regular expressions with a simpler wildcard system
 - GitHub: Allow user to download pre-release versions or not